harel-coffee/gender_history-auto/writeups/gender_topics.md

 What kind of history does the general "Women's and Gender History" approach have in our journal dataset?
 Let's have a first look.

+Note: you can click on any graph to make it larger.

 ![](https://github.com/srisi/gender_history/raw/refactor/visualizations/topic_frequency_plots/Women's%20and%20Gender%20History.png)